berthashipper/Tournament-Manager-Application/README.md

 ## Key Features

 ### Custom Player Input
-- Users can create a personalized list of players for the tournament, ensuring a minimum of two players to start.
+- Users can create a personalized list of players for the tournament, securing a minimum of two players to start.
-- The program checks for duplicates, ensuring a unique player roster.
+- The program checks for duplicates, guaranteeing a unique player roster.

 ### Match Assignment
-- Matches are assigned automatically based on the number of games played by each player, promoting fair play.
+- Matches are assigned automatically based on the number of games played by each player, ensuring fair play.
 - Players are sorted by their game counts, ensuring that those who have played less frequently are prioritized for matches.

 ### Leaderboard Tracking
-- The leaderboard updates and displays player statistics, including wins, losses, points, and games played.
+- The leaderboard updates and displays player statistics, including wins, losses, points, and total games played.
 - This feature employs a dictionary data structure for efficient tracking of player performance.

 ### Dynamic Player Management